JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 !["Settings Defaults"](settings_defaults.png){width="700"}

 Now edit the settings values to "John Doe" and click the checkbox.
-Click on the <control>OK</control> button to close the Settings dialog and save the changes.
+Click the <control>OK</control> button to close the Settings dialog and save the changes.
 Exit the Development Instance.

 Open the file <path>code_samples/settings/build/idea-sandbox/config/options/SdkSettingsPlugin.xml</path> to see the Settings persistently stored.

-In this demonstration the file resides in <path>code_samples/settings/build/idea-sandbox/config/options/</path>, but see [IDE Development Instances](ide_development_instance.md) for the general Development Instance case, or [Default IDE directories](https://www.jetbrains.com/help/idea/tuning-the-ide.html#default-dirs) if you are testing the `settings` plugin directly in an IDE.
+> In this demonstration the file resides in <path>code_samples/settings/build/idea-sandbox/config/options/</path>.
+> See [IDE Development Instances](ide_development_instance.md) for the general Development Instance case or [Default IDE directories](https://www.jetbrains.com/help/idea/tuning-the-ide.html#default-dirs) if the **settings** plugin is installed directly in the IDE.